Skip to main content

 Finance/

 The database is organized into three groups: IT, HelpDesk, and Finance.
 This suggests role-based access control in the organization.
-Let me export all the credentials to CSV for easier analysis:
+Exporting all credentials to CSV for easier analysis:

 elliot@exegol:~$ keepassxc-cli export Shared.kdbx --format csv > secrets_dump.csv

 This is a treasure trove!
-I now have credentials for:
+The recovered credentials include:

-- FTP access (which I already have, but good to have the actual credentials)
+• FTP access (already available via anonymous, but good to have the actual credentials)

 The fact that these are stored in a shared KeePass database accessible via anonymous FTP shows serious security misconfigurations.
 In a real environment, this would be a critical finding.